finos/common-domain-model/docs/contribution.md

 For instance, instead of writing:

-> \"Release member contribution for DayCountFraction.\"
+> "Release member contribution for DayCountFraction."

 Write:

-> \"A user of interest rate products is able to model products that use
+> "A user of interest rate products is able to model products that use
-> the ACT/364 day count convention in the CDM.\"
+> the ACT/364 day count convention in the CDM."

-Where the \"Release\" injunction is attached to a deploy-type task.
+Where the "Release" injunction is attached to a deploy-type task.

 ## Delivery of small releasable units